greenwolfe/OpenLab/README.txt

 2.5) for #activities (done), #standards, #appointments .Model p move draggable association to rendered function as I did for calendarDay so entire body won't be re-rendered when a new item is added to the list.
 For example appointmentItem.js. also move accordion, sortable applications to rendered callbacks of specific templates. #activities (done), #standards, #appointments
-3)  invite group dialog:  putting checklist buttons in <p> tags creates a vertcial stack.
-How to put 4 horizontally, then place the </p><p> to make a grid?  (now better, but need to figure out how to handle lots of students and multiple sections)

-more fields in user profile:  block, firstname, last name, nick name(x not needed, using username but need validation) (and add to edit profile modal) blocks in calendar???  keeping track of sort orders (both calendar and activities in main list and todo items )?
+3)  more fields in user profile:  block, firstname, last name, nick name(x not needed, using username but need validation) (and add to edit profile modal) blocks in calendar???  keeping track of sort orders (both calendar and activities in main list and todo items )?

 4)  Reassessment - make activities for: go over past assessment, additional practice, and the test date itself available to drag to the calendar.
 Hover text is standards list. ... or just keep track of this on that reassessment's page in the todo list or the notes and drag it several places on the calendar.